webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

             settings: ["pb-editor-page-element-settings-delete"],
             onCreate: "open-settings",
             create(options) {
-            // Create function it's here to create the initial data for the page element, which then is utilized in theIFrameEmbed, in settings dialog, etc. return {
+            // Create function it's here to create the initial data for the page element,
+            // which then is utilized in the IFrameEmbed, in settings dialog. return {
                     type: "iframe",
                     elements: [],
                     data: {
                         iframe: {
-                            // The URL property will be populated when user enters the URL in the settings dialog
+                            // The URL property will be populated when user enters the URL in the settings dialog.
                             url: "",
                             height: 370
                         },